AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 **included file (...) does not match any known file**

-In flexible mode, besides the two types of files in your Apache virtual host configuration that can be specified as includes: rewrites and variables, named as follows:
+By default, two types of files in your Apache virtual host configuration can be specified as includes: rewrites and variables.

 | Type      | Include file name               |
 |-----------|---------------------------------|
 | Rewrites  | `conf.d/rewrites/rewrite.rules` |
 | Variables | `conf.d/variables/custom.vars`  |

-also other files can be included, as long as they are located (at any level) in subdirectories of `conf.d` directory prefixed as follows:
+In flexible mode, other files can also be included, as long as they are located in subdirectories (at any level) of `conf.d` directory prefixed as follows.

 | Include file upper directory prefix |
 |-------------------------------------|